intranda/goobi-workflow-plugins-en/administration/intranda_administration_archive_management/configuration.md

 This is followed by a repeatable `<config>` block.
 The repeatable element `<archive>` can be used to specify for which files the `<config>` block should apply.
 If there should be a default block that should apply to all documents, `*` can be used.

 The `<processTemplateId>` is used to specify which process template should be used as the basis for the Goobi processes created.

+## Configuring the generation of process titles

+The parameter `<lengthLimit>` sets up a length limit upon all tokens except the heading one if it is positively configured.

+The parameter `<separator>` configures the string that should be used to combine all the tokens to form a process title.

+The parameter `<useIdFromParent>` configures whose id should be used for generating the process title.
+If set `true` then the id will be retrieved from current node's parent node.
+Otherwise the current node's id will be used.

+The parameter `<useShelfmarkAsId>` configures whether or not to use the shelfmark preferably for generating the process title.
+If set `true` and there is really a shelfmark available in any ancestor node, then the shelfmark will be used.
+Otherwise the id of the current node or its parent node will be used, depending on the configuration of the parameter `<useIdFromParent>`.

 ## Configuring the metadata fields